Home BrittanyA getaway to Bénodet in Brittany

 _

-Go for a boat ride on the Odet
+Take a boat trip on the Odet

 Sailboat on the Odet in Bénodet, wooded banks.

-Boat ride on the Odet
+Boat trip on the Odet

 Electro Marine Industrie

-duration of the ride with skipper: 1h30
+duration of the trip with skipper: 1h30

 Open from July 1st to August 31st